 Obviously, Congress wrote in a lot of wiggle room, because each of these standards is very subjective.
 The law has never specifically defined terms like “substantial” and “with continuity and regularity,” nor has Congress offered traders much in the way of safe harbors.
 So where the statute doesn’t provide much guidance, we must look to actual enforcement actions, regulations and case law for guidance.
 In a recent U.S. Tax Court case, Endicott v.
 Commissioner, the court specifically ruled that executing in trades 75 times in one year and 99 times in another was not sufficient to qualify as continuous and regular trading.
 This was despite the fact that Endicott did, in fact, devote substantial time to monitoring his investments on days in which he did not execute any trades.

 Furthermore, the judge held buy-and-hold investing against him.
 Yes, it seems strange to think of someone who engages in 99 trades in a year as a ‘buy-and-hold’ investor.
 But the facts in the case led the judge to conclude that Endicott was looking to dividends and capital gains to generate his profits, rather than adhering to the IRS’s requirement that he depends on daily market movements.
-Endicott’s average holding period per trade during the years covered by the dispute was 35 days, during which time Endicott collected $120,000 in dividends or more.
+Endicott’s average holding period per trade during the years covered by the dispute was 35 days.
+During this time Endicott collected $120,000 in dividends or more.
 Furthermore, Endicott, a retired business owner, collected over $350,000 in consulting fees during the same period.
 With so much income from an outside source, the court held, Endicott as an individual could not be considered to be a full-time trader.

 So what do you need to do?